pcarbo/neuron/README.md

 + FCtimeofday: Time of day in which fear conditioning test was conducted (either "AM" or "PM").

-+ d1tone: Average proportion of freezing on day 1 of the conditioned fear tests during the two 30-second intervals (180-210 seconds and 240-270 seconds) before exposure to the unconditioned stimulus.
++ d1tone: Average proportion of freezing to the tone during the two 30-second intervals (180-210 seconds and 240-270 seconds) on day 1 of the conditioned fear tests.

-+ d2context: Average proportion of freezing over the 30-180 second interval in response to the test chamber on day 2 of the conditioned fear tests.
++ d2context: Average proportion of freezing in response to the test chamber over the 30-180 second interval on day 2 of the conditioned fear tests.

-+ d3tone: Average proportion of freezing on day 3 of the conditioned fear tests during the two 30-second intervals (180-210 seconds and 240-270 seconds).
++ d3tone: Average proportion of freezing to the tone during the two 30-second intervals (180-210 seconds and 240-270 seconds) on day 3 of the conditioned fear tests.

 + PPIbox: Apparatus used for PPI behavioral testing.